busstoptaktik/geodesy/ruminations/002-rumination.md

 **Warning:**
 Two different conventions are common in Helmert transformations involving rotations.
 In some cases the rotations define a rotation of the reference frame.
 This is called the "coordinate frame" convention (EPSG methods 1032 and 9607).
 In other cases, the rotations define a rotation of the vector from the origin to the position indicated by the coordinate tuple.
 This is called the "position vector" convention (EPSG methods 1033 and 9606).

 Both conventions are common, and trivially converted between as they differ by sign only.
-To reduce this great source of confusion, the `convention` parameter must be set to either `position vector` or `coordinate_frame` whenever the operation involved rotations.
+To reduce this great source of confusion, the `convention` parameter must be set to either `position vector` or `coordinate_frame` whenever the operation involves rotations.
 In all other cases, all parameters are optional.

 | Parameter | Description |
 |-----------|-------------|